Rev. Beth Evers

 Since high school, Iris has served as a church organist in many different churches across several denominations.
 She holds master’s degrees from SMU in church music and TCU in organ performance as well as a nursing degree.
 When not on the organ bench, she continues to work as a full time nurse besides also being mom to daughter Margaret, walking her four dogs, Victorian houses and being at home with her family.
 She says, “I feel really blessed to be able to have a job that blesses me in return, especially within this very appreciative and and warm-hearted congregation.”

 As the daughter of a Methodist minister, Erin developed a unique love for the United Methodist Church at a very young age.
 Erin was shaped by her experiences in the church, from listening to her mom talk about committee meetings, to hearing about the amazing work done on youth mission trips and later participating in those mission trips, and to volunteering with CCYM (Conference Committee on Youth Ministries).
 Erin is deeply committed to helping churches grow in their ministry with God through organization and structure in the church office.
 She is also passionate for helping transform lives through youth ministry.
 Erin graduated from Texas Women’s University with her Bachelor’s degree in General Studies in 2011.
-She loves spending time with Beau, her husband, their new baby boy, and their three crazy dogs!
+She loves spending time with Beau, her husband, their 1 year old baby boy, and their two crazy dogs!

 Jose is originally from Puerto Rico, but grew up in the Bronx, New York.
 He moved to Texas in 2003 to start a new journey of his life.
 Jose has served in many different roles throughout his career in environmental services, and enjoys helping others.
 He loves to cook, eat good bar-b-que, listen to music, and spend time with his wife Misty, and his dog Tego.